Farming can be extractive or regenerative. The choice matters.

 Extractive (conventional) farming seeks to maximize output at the expense of ecosystem health, while regenerative farming prioritizes ecosystem restoration.
 We farm regeneratively, in part because forecasts estimate that global topsoils could deplete before the end of this century, and industrial agriculture contributes up to 25% of emissions related to our climate crisis.
 We can do it differently, and we can do it in a way that’s better for the planet.

 There are currently fewer than 30 vineyards in the United States that are Regenerative Organic Certified.
 We also have Organic (CCOF) and Demeter Biodynamic certifications, making us just the eighth vineyard in the world to attain all three certifications.
-While we’re certainly not the only farmers who take an intentionally ecosystem-first approach, there’s a stark divide between farming that harms the world and farming that heals it — we’re committed to the latter.
+While we’re certainly not the only farmers who take an intentionally triple-bottom-line approach, there’s a stark divide between farming that harms the world and farming that heals it — we’re committed to the latter.

 Here’s a partial list of the ways we farm differently:

-Use biodegradable paper tie tape to secure our vines against the wind and bird-safe lasers instead of plastic netting to protect our ripe fruit.
-Instead of poison, we plant spicy radishes to dissuade voles from digging around the vines’ roots.
+• Rely on bird-safe lasers instead of plastic netting or sound canons to protect our ripe fruit.
+We plant spicy radishes to dissuade voles from digging around the vines’ roots.

-Concoct our own fermented salmon sauce using leftovers from the local fishing community.
+• Concoct our own fermented salmon sauce using leftovers from the local fishing community.
 It’s simultaneously revolting (to us) and immensely beneficial (for the vines).